nemaload/nemashow/README.md

 ##API

+### Notes

+The only verb that the client will utilize is GET.
+POST, PUT, and DELETE will be used by the server file daemon to maintain the database, and as such, access should be restricted.

 ### Resources

-Note, only GET is meant to be used by the web app and end user(for now).
-The others are for scripts which maintain the app by interacting with the files at a lower level.

 #### Collections
 Collections consist of one or more HDF5 files.